• FAQ

 December 8, 2025 by anoadmin

 Let’s talk about something that keeps a lot of soon-to-be retirees up at night: housing costs.
 If you’re researching 55 plus communities in Florida with low HOA fees, you’re already thinking smart about protecting your retirement budget.
-You’ve worked hard your whole life, and now you’re ready to enjoy those golden years without constantly worrying about money.
+You’ve worked hard your whole life, and now you’re ready to enjoy retirement without constantly worrying about money.
 But here’s the thing—even when your mortgage is paid off, the bills don’t stop coming.
 Between lot rent, HOA fees, and property taxes, it can feel like you’re playing a never-ending game of “guess which expense is going to surprise me this month.”

 Understanding Lot Rent: The Smart Manufactured Home Option